pankaj139/system-design-interview-solutions/url_shortener_system_design.md

 - What's the trade-off between eventual consistency and strong consistency?
 - How would you handle a complete region failure?
 - What metrics are most important for auto-scaling decisions?

+### 🎯 Interview Questions - Scalability & Performance

+**Beginner Level:**
+1. **Q:** "How would you scale a URL shortener to handle 10x more traffic?"
+   - **A:** Add more servers, use load balancers, implement caching, and optimize database queries.

+2. **Q:** "What are the bottlenecks in a URL shortener system?"
+   - **A:** Database reads/writes, network bandwidth, CPU for URL generation, and storage I/O.

+3. **Q:** "How would you handle traffic spikes in a URL shortener?"
+   - **A:** Auto-scaling, load balancing, caching, and circuit breakers for protection.

+**Intermediate Level:**
+4. **Q:** "How would you design a URL shortener that needs to handle 1 billion redirects per day?"
+   - **A:** Database sharding, read replicas, CDN, caching layers, and distributed architecture.

+5. **Q:** "What happens if your database becomes the bottleneck in a URL shortener?"
+   - **A:** Database optimization, read replicas, caching, query optimization, and database sharding.

+6. **Q:** "How would you handle scaling for a URL shortener that needs to work across multiple data centers?"
+   - **A:** Multi-region deployment, database replication, cross-region caching, and load balancing.

+**Advanced Level:**
+7. **Q:** "Design a URL shortener that needs to support real-time analytics on every click."
+   - **A:** Streaming data processing, real-time aggregation, analytics database, and event-driven architecture.

+8. **Q:** "How would you handle scaling for a URL shortener that needs to support enterprise features?"
+   - **A:** Enterprise-specific scaling, custom domains, compliance features, and dedicated infrastructure.

+9. **Q:** "What scaling optimizations would you implement for a URL shortener with high throughput?"
+   - **A:** Database sharding, read replicas, caching strategies, and distributed architecture.

+**System Design Deep Dive:**
+10. **Q:** "How would you design scaling for a URL shortener that needs to support custom domains and enterprise features?"
+    - **A:** Domain-specific scaling, enterprise infrastructure, custom domains, and compliance features.

 ---